tim-minter/watson-assistant-app-connect/README.md

 Once the setup completes open App Connect, go to Manage and then Launch App Connect.

-Go to the Dashbard section and then click the New button and select Flows for an API.
+Go to the Dashboard section and then click the New button and select Flows for an API.
 Then give you API a name and give your model a name as shown below.

 ![Image of Architecture](/images/apicreation.png)